jrpereirajr/iris-fhirfy/README.md

 }'
 ```

-Currently the following mocks are available:
+Currently, the following mocks are available:

 - `simple-csv`: Mock data for a simple CSV as input